4 Kubernetes Security Best Practices

 Admission Control in Kubernetes with Anchore

 Our focus at Anchore is analyzing, validating, and evaluating docker images against custom policies to give users visibility, control-of, and confidence-in their container images before they ever execute.
 And, its open-source.
 In this post, learn how to use the new Anchore admission controller for Kubernetes to gate execution of docker images in Kubernetes according to criteria expressed in Anchore policies such as security vulnerabilities, package manifests, image build-instructions, image source, and the other aspects of image content that Anchore Engine can expose via policy.
-For a more complete list see the documentation.

 The Anchore admission controller implements a handler for Kubernetes’s Validating Webhook payloads specifically configured to validate Pod objects and the image references they contain.